borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

                                (gamekit:y head-position) (gamekit:y *cursor-position*)))))
 ```

+Just click around in the window to see how that turned out.

-Now, for enhanced interactivity, let's move snake's head while left button is pressed - dragging
+Now, for enhanced interactivity, let's move snake's head while
-it along the way!
+left button is pressed - dragging it along the way!

 ```common_lisp
 (defvar *head-grabbed-p* nil)